Understand crypto

 +

 It is the 12-word or 24-word recovery phrase that often lets you recreate access to a non-custodial wallet.
 It must stay completely secret.
+The main thing is still to confirm exact compatibility inside the app at activation time.

 What is the difference between Bitcoin and Ethereum?